SinaS24/Luxury-Watch-Analysis/README.md

 # Data Structure & Initial Checks

-The database consists of a single table, luxury_watch, which contains structured data about luxury watch transactions.
+The database consists of a single table, luxury_watch_dataset_cleaned, which contains structured data about luxury watch transactions.
 Each row represents an individual sale, including details such as brand, model, material composition, pricing, and purchase information.
 Below is the finalised table after structuring and cleaning the data.

 ## Dataset Schema